-Many of the tools in the NCS Freshman On-Track Toolkit are original works or adaptations with the permission of the original creator.
+Many of the tools in the Network for College Success Freshman On-Track Toolkit are original works or adaptations with the permission of the original creator.
 Because all of the tools have been compiled and presented here in the interest of sharing best practices, original works have been marked with a Creative Commons copyright license.